openstack-archive/tripleo-docs/doc/source/ci/ruck_rover_primer.rst

   criteria (more on that below).
 Bugs with this tag are picked up by a script running periodically and converted to a CIX card which are tracked twice a week in a CI Escalation Status meeting.
+* ovb: bug is related to ovb (openstack-virtual-baremetal) jobs.

 For the periodic promotion jobs the ruck must ensure that the jobs defined as being in 'promotion criteria' are passing.
 The criteria is simply a list of